 After this, the US U2 spy plane pilots wanted a unique watch to commemorate their special status.
 This time, the watch had to work perfectly at an altitude of 80,000 feet.

 As time has passed, 25% of Bremont’s business is now military.
 Given the RAF heritage of the family and their aviator style watches, this is possibly not a surprise.

 Bremont now also look to create mutually beneficial partnerships with other top British engineering brands, such as Jaguar and Norton.
 This is something the Swiss cannot do, for obvious reasons.

 So, a British success story but with a French name.
 Giles explained how that came about in a story both amusing and touching.

 Giles and Nick were flying an old bi-plane across France when bad weather closed in.
 They knew they would have to land but were aware that in France their plane was likely to be impounded and shipped to the nearest airstrip at their expense.
 Not a cheap option by any means.
 But the weather forced their hand and down they went.
 And landed in a pea field.

 As they landed, the pea farmer rushed out and helped them move the plane quickly into his barn.
 He was an old pilot himself.
 More than that, his demeanour and attitude reminded Giles and his brother of their father.
 So, when the time came to choose a name for their watch company — English was not going to be easy to trademark! — they went with the surname of the French pea farmer: Andre Bremont.

 This story managed to encapsulate some of the best elements of the Bremont brand and the personality if its co-founders, while providing a suitable coda to the influence of their father.

-Minter Dial — always a welcome presence at Like Minds events — has also written a response to Giles’s talk that examines some of the lessons of Bremont’s growth and branding and which is a perfect complement to the video.
+Minter Dial — always a welcome presence at Like Minds events — has also written ato Giles’s talk that examines some of the lessons of Bremont’s growth and branding and which is a perfect complement to the video.